PAARKAVYB/Experiment-08-Encoders-and-decoders-/README.md

 ## RESULT:

-Thus the program to desing encoder and decoder is completed.
+Thus the program to design encoder and decoder is completed.